drspangle/infidel-sensor/firmware/README.md

 Load the Code, wire the ISP Programm to the ISP Port on the Sensor and Programm it Sketch --> Upload with Programmer

-After Programming the Led flasches 2 times
+After Programming the Led flashes 2 times

 ## Wire to the Hostboard